Oldfield mouse

 The oldfield mouse, oldfield deermouse or beach mouse (Peromyscus polionotus) is a nocturnal species of rodent in the family Cricetidae.
 It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice", that primarily eats seeds.
 It lives in holes throughout the Southeastern United States in beaches and sandy fields.
 Predators to these mice include birds and mammals.
 In 2016, these mice were in the least concern category on the IUCN Red List with certain subspecies classified as extinct, critically endangered, endangered or near threatened.

 Distribution and habitat

 The oldfield mouse occurs only in the southeastern United States, ranging from Florida to Tennessee.
 They primarily live in beaches and sandy fields.

 Description

-The mouse has fawn-colored upperparts and grey to white underparts through most of its range, but on white sandy beaches, the mouse is light or even white.
+The mouse has fawn-colored upperparts and grey to white underparts through most of its range, but on white sandy beaches, the mouse is light or even white to help them stay hidden from predators.
 Inland populations are darker and smaller with shorter tails that are dusky above and white below.
 General body and tail color may vary slightly depending upon geographical location.